cabbibo/farce4/Assets/NatCorder/README.md

 ## Limitations of the WebGL Backend
 The WebGL backend is currently experimental.
 As a result, it has a few limitations in its operations.
 Firstly, it is an 'immediate-encode' backend.
 This means that video frames are encoded immediately they are committed to NatCorder.
 As a result, there is no support for custom frame timing (the `timestamp` provided to `CommitFrame` is always ignored).

 Secondly, because Unity does not support the `OnAudioFilterRead` callback on WebGL, we cannot record game audio on WebGL (using an `AudioSource` or `AudioListener`).
 This is a limitation of Unity's WebGL implementation.
-However, you can still record raw audio data using the `NatCorder.CommitSamples` API.
+However, you can still record raw audio data using the `IMediaRecorder.CommitSamples` API.

-Videos recorded on WebGL may be recorded with the VP8/9 codec or H.264 codec, depending on the browser and device.
-Videos are always recorded in the `webm` container format.
+The `MP4Recorder` may record videos with the VP8/9 codec or H.264 codec, depending on the browser and device.
+These videos are always recorded in the `webm` container format.
+The `GIFRecorder` is not supported on WebGL.

 ## Using NatCorder with NatCam
-If you use NatCorder with our NatCam camera API, then you will have to remove duplicate copies of libraries that are shared by both API's. **Make sure to delete NatCam's copies of the libraries**:
-- The `NatRender` directory in 'NatCam > Plugins > Managed'
+If you use NatCorder with our NatCam camera API, then you will have to remove a duplicate copy of the `NatRender.aar` library **from NatCam**.
+The library can be found at `NatCam > Plugins > Android > NatRender.aar`.
-- `NatRender.aar` in 'NatCam > Plugins > Android'
-- `libNatRender.a` in 'NatCam > Plugins > iOS'

 ## Tutorials
 - [Unity Recording Made Easy](https://medium.com/@olokobayusuf/natcorder-unity-recording-made-easy-f0fdee0b5055)